 Personal Flotation Devices (PFDs) are fitted to guests before arriving anywhere near the water, ensuring a safe snug fit.
 It might feel tight and awkward at first, but there is a good reason: In the case of falling overboard, the lapels of your PFD are what we’re relying on to pull you back in!
 The last thing anyone wants is to pull an empty PFD back into their boat.
 If the fit is unbearable, don’t be shy – any of our guides would be more than happy to adjust the fit for you (never do it yourself).

 Rafting is literally all about going with the flow!
 Every stretch of river offers its own unique beauty in so many forms.
 There is always something gorgeous to admire and whitewater rafting is one of the best ways to immerse yourself in the beauty rivers offer.
 Whitewater rafting is also a ton of fun – it’s pretty impossible to come away from a day of rafting without a big smile.

 Now that you have a better idea of what to expect and some solid tips for what not to do under your belt, what’s the wait?
-Join us on the fun, and book your summer whitewater rafting adventure today!
+Join us on the river, and book your summer Colorado white water rafting adventure today!